Important Question: What can you feed your pet guinea pig?

 Vitamin C

 Like Humans – Guinea Pigs do not produce their own Vitamin C and they need a good source daily.
-This will avoid problems such as Scurvy (Which causes eye infections, pneumonia and hair loss).

-Along with their fruit and veggies, you can grind up a 500mg Vitamin C tablet (Sugarless) and sprinkle about 1/10th of this on their food.
-Around 50mg is a healthy amount from a tablet per piggy.
+Along with their fruit and veggies, you can grind up a 500mg Vitamin C tablet (Sugarless) and sprinkle about 1/10th of this (50mg) on their food daily.

 However if they are sick you can increase this to 100mg’s.